Levi-Huynh/webapi-iv-guided/notes.md

 -define different KEY VALUE PAIRS
 -must stop then start server (yarn server)  when make changes to key value pairs in .env file

+--^ WONT SHOW YOUR .ENV KEY VALUE PAIRS/CHANGES FROM PROCESS.ENV IN THE DEPLOYED HEROKU VERSION  (.ENV FILE IS ONLY FOR DEV) -- In Heroku, Under Settings Can use Config Vars to show the KEYS from your .env files & CUSTOMIZE YOUR DEPLOY VALUES --Postgress allows you to persist that Data,  SQLite does not allow persist

 Install dev dependencies:

 -using yarn: `yarn add nodemon --dev`

+//Diandra